 - Environmental Law Clinic: Focusing on environmental and land use matters of national, state, and regional significance, students work with ELC clients on rulemaking, permitting, and litigation matters before state and federal courts and administrative bodies.

 - Family and Children’s Advocacy Clinic: The education advocacy project assists parents in obtaining access to adequate special education for their children and children faced with school disciplinary proceedings as a result of disabilities.
 The family cases include contested and uncontested divorces; establishment, modification and enforcement of child and spousal support; custody and visitation; international child abduction and domestic violence.

-- HELP (Health, Ethics, Law and Policy) Clinic: Assists families in four neighborhoods of Miami-Dade County on health law and other cases in partnership with the College of Medicine.
+- HELP (Health, Ethics, Law and Policy) Clinic: In partnership with FIU College of Medicine, assist families in four Miami-Dade County neighborhoods on health law and other cases.
 The Clinic also undertakes policy advocacy projects to improve client access to health care.

 - Immigrant Children’s Justice Clinic: Assists unaccompanied minors who have been abused, abandoned, or neglected.